PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 ![image](./images/fuge-zone.png)

-As we can see Fuge is supplying both SRV and A records for discovery.
+As we can see Fuge is supplying both SRV and A records for discovery which Concordant is able to lookup.
+It is important to note that in a Kubernetes production environment the same DNS entries will be available for service discovery.

 ### See also
-In this recipe we have used DNS as our service discovery mechanism.
-We did this specifically to align our development environment with our expected production environment under Kubernetes.
-There are of course many ways to deploy a microservice system and also many other service discovery mechanisms that we could have used.
-We will cover these options in more detail in the chapter on deployment, however for now some of the options that you should consider researching are listed below.
-Firstly for service discovery:

-* Consul.io by Hasicorp, provides a robust service discovery mechanism providing both http and DNS based registration and lookup.
-* etcd, distributed key value store.
-This is used internally by Kubernetes
-* Zookeeper, distributed key value store from the Apache project
-* SWIM, Scaleable Weakly consistent Infection style process group Membership protocol.
-Peer to peer based service discovery protocol

-For deployment you should review:

-* Kubernetes - container orchestration platform from Google.
-* Swarm - from Docker, provides a distributed container deployment service similar to Kubernetes
-* AWS Container Services - Cloud based container deployment platform from Amazon
-* OpenShift - Kubenetes based hybrid container deployment platform from RedHat
-* Triton - Container orchestration from Joyent (now Samsung) layered on top of SmartOS
+**TODO DMC**

 ## Adding a Queue Based Service
 In this recipe we will create a simple asynchronous event recording service.
 In this context asynchronous means that we will expose the service over a queue rather than a direct point to point connection.
 We will be using Redis as a our queue mechanism for this recipe as it is simple and lightweight to use.